solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/setup.md

 ## Prerequisites

-- Node 18+
-- PNPM
-- Android SDK build tools
+### Node.js

+Please run all CLI tooling with Node version 18 or greater.

 ```shell
 corepack enable
 corepack prepare pnpm@`npm info pnpm --json | jq -r .version` --activate
 ```

-Corepack requires a version to enable, so if you don't have [jq](https://stedolan.github.io/jq/) installed, you can [install it](https://formulae.brew.sh/formula/jq), or just manually get the current version of pnpm with `npm info pnpm` and use it like this:
+If you don't have [jq](https://stedolan.github.io/jq/) installed, you can [install it](https://formulae.brew.sh/formula/jq), or manually get the current version of pnpm with `npm info pnpm` and use like this:

 ```shell
 corepack prepare pnpm@7.13.4 --activate